eabouche/belly-button-challenge/README.md

 The dataset reveals that a small handful of microbial species (also called operational taxonomic units, or OTUs, in the study) were present in more than 70% of people, while the rest were relatively rare.

-please visit the final <a href="https://eabouche.github.io/belly-button-challenge/" target="_blank">Belly Button Biodiversity interactive dashboard</a> to analyze the test samples within the dataset.
+please visit the final <a href="https://eabouche.github.io/belly-button-challenge/" target="_blank" rel="noopener noreferrer">Belly Button Biodiversity interactive dashboard</a> to analyze the test samples within the dataset.